Modify an Existing cTrader Indicator

 What this Workflow Does

-The Work on Existing Indicator workflow helps you make targeted changes to an existing indicator.
+The Work on Existing Indicator workflow allows you to make targeted changes to an indicator you already have.
+It is designed for modifying, fixing, or extending existing code rather than creating something new from scratch.

 Supported Platforms